-Reg 2.22(1) The safety case for a facility must describe a system, that is implemented or will be implemented, as part of the operation of the facility that ensures, as far as reasonably practicable, the safe performance of operations that involve vessels or aircraft.
+Reg 2.22(1)The safety case for a facility must describe a system, that is in place or will be implemented, as part of the operation of the facility that ensures, as far as is reasonably practicable, the safe performance of operations that involve vessels or aircraft.

-Level of detail requirements Reg 2.22(2) The system must be able to meet the emergency response requirements identified in the Formal Safety Assessment in relation to the facility and be described in the Safety Management System.
+Level of detail requirements Reg 2.22(2) The system must be able to meet the emergency response requirements identified in the formal safety assessment in relation to the facility and be described in the safety management system.
 Reg 2.22(3) The equipment and procedures for ensuring safe vessel and aircraft operations must be fit for purpose.